AntaresSimulatorTeam/Antares_Simulator/src/tests/cucumber/readme.md

 ## Under the hood
 ### Test files
-Tests are hosted in the [Antares_Simulator_Tests_NR submodule](https://github.com/AntaresSimulatorTeam/Antares_Simulator_Tests_NR) into the `src/test/resources` folder.
+Tests are hosted in the [simulator-cucumber-tests submodule](https://github.com/AntaresSimulatorTeam/simulator-cucumber-tests) into the `src/test/cucmber` folder.
 Adding or modifying a study should thus change contents of this submodule.

 ### Code-behind
 All Gherkin steps have a code-behind definition called "step definitions".
 These are defined in the python files under [features/steps](./features/steps) and use the [behave](https://behave.readthedocs.io/en/latest/) implementation of cucumber.
 Feel free to add extra steps for your tests.